cloudforet-io/plugin-azure-activity-log-mon-datasource/README.md

   </p>
 </div>

-#### Plugin to get the Microsoft Azure Active Log
+#### Plugin to get the Microsoft Azure Activity Log

-> SpaceONE's [plugin-azure-active-log](https://github.com/spaceone-dev/plugin-azure-active-log-mon-datasource) is a convenient tool to get the MS Azure Active Log
+> SpaceONE's [plugin-azure-activity-log](https://github.com/spaceone-dev/plugin-azure-activity-log-mon-datasource) is a convenient tool to get the MS Azure Activity Log

-Find us also at [Dockerhub](https://hub.docker.com/r/spaceone/azure-active-log-mon-datasource)
+Find us also at [Dockerhub](https://hub.docker.com/r/spaceone/azure-activity-log-mon-datasource)
 > Latest stable version : 1.0.0

 Please contact us if you need any further information.